Lion's Gate Project: Lion's Gate Project 4

 The fourth Lion's Gate Project event was held on April 13, 2017, in Tokyo at Shinjuku Face.
 The event featured six matches, including the debut match of Shota Umino, son of NJPW referee Red Shoes Unno.
 Unno refereed the match, where his son was defeated by Taka Michinoku.
 Following the dissolution of the partnership between NJPW and Pro Wrestling Noah at the end of 2016, this was the first Lion's Gate Project show not to feature any wrestlers from Noah, instead Ayato Yoshida and Dinosaur Takuma from Kaientai Dojo (K-Dojo), Koji Iwamoto and Yuma Aoyagi from All Japan Pro Wrestling (AJPW) and Toru Sugiura from Pro Wrestling Freedoms took part in the event as outsiders.

 Lion's Gate Project 5

 The fifth Lion's Gate Project event was held on May 9, 2017, in Tokyo at Shinjuku Face.
 The event featured six matches, including the debut of Tetsuhiro Yagi in the opening match.
-Outsiders taking part in the event included Ayato Yoshida and Dinosaur Takuma from Kaientai Dojo, Daisuke Kanehira from Pro Wrestling Heat Up and Toru Sugiura from Pro Wrestling Fredoms.
+Outsiders taking part in the event included Ayato Yoshida and Dinosaur Takuma from Kaientai Dojo, Daisuke Kanehira from Pro Wrestling Heat Up and Toru Sugiura from Pro Wrestling Freedoms.
 In the main event of the show, the veteran duo of Manabu Nakanishi and Yuji Nagata were victorious over the rookie team of Katsuya Kitamura and Tomoyuki Oka in what marked Nagata's fifth straight main event win as part of Lion's Gate Project.